 "Time is the only comforter for the loss of a mother" said writer Jane Welsh Carlyle.
 But I'm not sure I agree.

-It's been going on five years since we lost my mom, and I still think about her every single day.
+Labor Day marks five years since we lost my mom, and I still think about her all the time.
 There are memories that can be triggered by a TV commercial, a smell or food, and I start to cry.
 I don't even realize I'm crying until I feel the tears streaming down my cheeks.
 I know my sister feels the same.
 So does dad.

 I always thought of Labor Day as the end of summer, or the start of school.
 I'd look forward to watching the Jerry Lewis Labor Day Telethon, and trying to stay up late one more night before I had to go back to my regular bedtime schedule because "school starts tomorrow."

 Now, I think about mom.
 How my sister, dad and I were all in her hospice room as she took her final breath.
 Holding her hand, telling her she was going to be OK.
 We told her she didn't need to hang on for all of us, and how we'd be fine.
 Then, with several final gasps, she was gone.

 I don't know if you believe in God, but when mom took that final breath, I literally saw her spirit leave her body.
 One moment mom was with us, the next moment there was just a lifeless form- nothing.
 It's a moment I will never forget, because it was the first time I had been in a room with someone who died in front of me.
 I still don't know how to explain the feeling I had during those few brief seconds, but I know thinking about it still makes me emotional.